 The popular myth about Vermeer's fame goes that he was recovered from total obscurity by the French critic Thoré-Bürger in the mid-1800s.
 Like many myths, this one contains some but not all the truth.
 Although Vermeer was not well known in his time outside his native town Delft, his works were never completely forgotten.

-It is a curious fact that the Vermeer canvases which left the Netherlands were attributed to familiar Dutch artists known to outsiders.
+It is a curious fact that the Vermeer canvases which left the Netherlands were not infrequently attributed to familiar Dutch artists known to outsiders.
 In 1742, for example, his Girl Reading a Letter at an Open Window came to Dresden as a Rembrandt.

 The type of Chinese porcelain that appears in this work was imported in huge quantities for European consumption by the East Indies Company, or VOC as it was called by the Dutch.
-Vermeer and his fellow citizens must have been particularly familiar with similar objects because Delft was one of six towns in Holland that had a chamber of the VOC.
+Vermeer and his fellow citizens must have been particularly familiar with objects of this kind because Delft was one of six towns in Holland that had a chamber of the VOC.
 As the world's first multi-national company, the VOC had commercial interests all over the globe and accessed the world's oceans through Delfshaven, Delft's 17th-century harbor town.
 With a little imagination, one can picture merchant ships busily unloading their precious cargoes on the quay of Vermeer's View of Delft connected to Delfshaven by the canal which exits the right-hand part of the composition.

 The Dutch had no regard of porcelain's original use and as years passed, it eventually found its way onto the dinner table because it was incredibly easy to clean and did not pass on food's e flavor to the next meal.